ManINeedToSleep/Unknown_Mystery_Business_Case/README.md

-# 🌸 Focus Timer (Work in Progress)
+# Unknown Mystery Business Case (Work in Progress)

-A beautiful and calming Pomodoro timer application built with Next.js, featuring an elegant cherry blossom theme and smooth animations.
-This is part of a larger project that will evolve based on future business requirements.
+Why is it a mystery?
+Why is it unknown?
+It is due to the fact that...
+I do not have the full scope of what needs to be done for the project and therefore do not have an idea of what might this be used for.
+So!
+I've decded to keep tis name for now until I find the true prpose of this web application other than to learn the sage of React.

-## 🚧 Current Status
+## Current Status

-This is the initial phase of the project, focusing on:
+The project, as far as it has gone now, focuses on:
-- Core Pomodoro timer functionality
+- A Working Pomodoro Timer
-- Beautiful UI/UX with cherry blossom theme
-- Basic progress tracking

-## ✨ Current Features
+## Current Features

 - Pomodoro Timer with three modes:
   - Focus Timer (25 minutes)
   - Short Break (5 minutes)
   - Long Break (15 minutes)
-- Elegant controls for start, pause, and reset
-- Seamless timer type switching
-- Progress tracking for daily and weekly focus sessions
+- Simeple Start, Pause, and Reset
-- Responsive design that works on all devices
+- Responsive design that works on all devices (Moreso the side effect of using Tailwind CSS)
-- Dark mode support
 - Soothing cherry blossom animations

-## 🛠️ Tech Stack
+## Tech Stack

 - **Framework:** Next.js 15
 - **Styling:** Tailwind CSS